Derek Bentley: Denial of reprieve and execution

-Posthumous pardon
+Posthumous pardon and quashing of conviction

 Following the execution there was a public sense of unease about the decision, resulting in a long campaign to secure a posthumous pardon.
 The campaign was initially led by Bentley's parents until their deaths in the 1970s, after which the drive to clear Bentley's name was led by his sister Iris.
-In March 1966 his remains were removed from Wandsworth Prison and reburied in a family grave.
-In August 1970, Lord Goddard told Yallop that he thought Bentley was going to be reprieved, said he should have been, and attacked David Maxwell Fyfe for allowing the execution to go ahead.

-On 29 July 1993, Bentley was granted a royal pardon in respect of the sentence of death passed upon him and carried out.
-However, in English law this did not quash his conviction for murder.
+On 29 July 1993, Bentley was granted a royal pardon, however this did not quash his conviction for murder.

-Eventually, on 30 July 1998, the Court of Appeal quashed Bentley's conviction for murder.
-However, Bentley's sister Iris had died of cancer the year before.
-Her daughter, Maria Bentley-Dingwall, who was born 10 years after Derek Bentley's execution, continued the campaign after her mother's death.
+On 30 July 1998, the Court of Appeal quashed Bentley's conviction for murder.
+Bentley's sister Iris had died of cancer the year before; her daughter, Maria Bentley-Dingwall, who was born 10 years after Derek Bentley's execution, continued the campaign after her mother's death.

 Christopher Craig, by then aged 62 (born May 1936), issued a statement welcoming the pardon for Bentley, stating that "his innocence has now been proved".
-He also apologised to the families of both PC Miles and Bentley for his actions, as well as his own family for the press intrusion they had suffered over the years.
+He also apologised to the families of both PC Miles and Bentley for his actions, as well as to his own family.

-Though Bentley had never been accused of attacking any of the police officers, who were shot at by Craig, for him to be convicted of murder as an accessory in a joint enterprise it was necessary for the prosecution to prove that he knew that Craig had a deadly weapon when they began the break-in.
+Though Bentley had never been accused of attacking any of the police officers, who were shot at by Craig, in order for him to be convicted of murder as an accessory in a joint enterprise, it was necessary for the prosecution to prove that he knew that Craig had a deadly weapon when they began the break-in.
 The Lord Chief Justice, Lord Bingham of Cornhill, ruled that Lord Goddard had not made it clear to the jury that the prosecution was required to have proved Bentley had known that Craig was armed.
 He further ruled that Lord Goddard had failed to raise the question of Bentley's withdrawal from their joint enterprise.
 This would require the prosecution to prove the absence of any attempt by Bentley to signal to Craig that he wanted Craig to surrender his weapons to the police.
 Lord Bingham ruled that Bentley's trial had been unfair because the judge had misdirected the jury and, in his summing-up, had put unfair pressure on the jury to convict.
 It is possible that Lord Goddard may have been under pressure while summing up since much of the evidence was not directly relevant to Bentley's defence.
 Lord Bingham did not rule that Bentley was innocent, merely that there had been fundamental defects in the trial process.